Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Extension of the DIFFRAC Objective

+The XSDC algorithm involves two main components: an optimization algorithm that leverages the algebraic structure of~\eqref{eq:training_obj_2}, and a cluster assignment algorithm that boils down to matrix balancing.

-The algorithm XSDC that we propose to optimize the objective function~\eqref{eq:training_obj_2} works on mini-batches.
-Below we will see that, with the square loss, we only ever need to work with the equivalence matrix $M\coloneqq YY^T$ rather than the label matrix $Y$ itself during training.
-Therefore, at each iteration we first optimize $M$ for a mini-batch given fixed $V,W$, and $b$.
-Then we update $W,b$, and $V$ for fixed $M$.
-Optimizing over $M$ is the difficult part, and we propose a novel method for doing so.
-For the optimization over $V, W,$ and $b$ we use the Ultimate Layer Reversal Stochastic Gradient Optimization method (ULR-SGO) from \citet{jones2019}, which we review next.
+The algorithm proceeds by using mini-batches.
+Below, we shall see that, with the square loss, we only ever need to work with the equivalence matrix $M\coloneqq YY^T$ rather than the label matrix $Y$ itself during training.
+Therefore, at each iteration we first estimate $M$ for a mini-batch given fixed $V,W$, and $b$.
+Then we update $V, W$, and $b$ for fixed $M$.
+The difficult part is estimating $M$.

+\paragraph{Stochastic training of parameters.} To optimize over $V, W$, and $b$ we apply the ultimate layer reversal stochastic gradient optimization (ULR-SGO) method of \citet{jones2020}.
+Applied to~\eqref{eq:training_obj_2}, the resulting algorithm builds an outer loop around the optimization of $V$ and relegates to inner loops the optimization of the other variables.
+This stands in contrast to a direct approach using plain stochastic gradient optimization which would optimize all variables jointly regardless of their respective difficulty to be optimized.

-\paragraph{Ultimate layer reversal.} Rather than using stochastic gradient optimization to learn $V,W$, and $b$, we use the ULR-SGO method from \citet{jones2019}.
-It proceeds as follows.
-Denote the objective function \eqref{eq:training_obj_2} for fixed $Y$ by $\obj_{\ulr}(V, W, b)$.
-At each iteration, compute $\hat\obj_\ulr(V)\coloneqq \min_{W,b} \obj_{\ulr}(V, W, b)$, rewriting the objective exclusively in terms of $V$.
-Then, using $\hat\obj_\ulr$, update $V$ by taking one gradient step.
+Concretely, denote the objective function \eqref{eq:training_obj_2} for fixed $Y$ by $\obj_{\ulr}(V, W, b)$.
+At each iteration, the algorithm computes $\hat\obj_\ulr(V)\coloneqq \min_{W,b} \obj_{\ulr}(V, W, b)$, rewriting the objective exclusively in terms of $V$.
+Then it updates $V$ by taking one gradient step on $\hat\obj_\ulr(V)$.
 As long as $\obj_{\ulr}$ is twice differentiable and $\obj_{\ulr}$ viewed as a function of $W$ and $b$ is strongly convex, gradient descent on this objective converges to a stationary point and the resultant $\varepsilon-$ stationary points are $\varepsilon-$ stationary points of the original problem.
 If $\hat\obj_{\ulr}(V)$ is not available in closed form we may estimate it using a quadratic approximation of the loss around the current estimate of $V$.
 In addition, this method can also be applied on mini-batches and in the setting where $V$ is constrained.